LeiaNH/NWAfrica-Bird-Vessel-Interactions-Main/README.md

 2. Run `mainBRT.R` to train the models and test on a shared testing dataset, and generate relevant figures.

-5. Run `mainFigures.R` o produce the main figures shown in the paper (Figures 3–6).
+5. Run `mainFigures.R` to produce the main figures shown in the paper (Figures 3–6).